-We, the undersigned directors of the Federal Home Loan Bank of Cincinnati, hereby appoint Andrew S. Howell and Stephen J. Sponaugle, or either of them, our true and lawful attorneys and agents to do any and all acts and things in our names and on our behalves, in our capacities indicated below, which said attorneys and agents, or either of them, may deem necessary or advisable to enable said registrant to comply with the Securities Act of 1934, as amended, and any rules, regulations and requirements of the Securities and Exchange Commission, in connection with the registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, including, without limitation, power and authority to sign for us, or any of us, in our names in the capacities indicated below, the Report and any and all amendments to the Report, and we hereby ratify and confirm all that said attorneys and agents, or each of them, shall do or cause to be done by virtue hereof.
+We, the undersigned directors of the Federal Home Loan Bank of Cincinnati, hereby appoint Andrew S. Howell and Stephen J. Sponaugle, or either of them, our true and lawful attorneys and agents to do any and all acts and things in our names and on our behalves, in our capacities indicated below, which said attorneys and agents, or either of them, may deem necessary or advisable to enable said registrant to comply with the Securities Act of 1934, as amended, and any rules, regulations and requirements of the Securities and Exchange Commission, in connection with the registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 2024, including, without limitation, power and authority to sign for us, or any of us, in our names in the capacities indicated below, the Report and any and all amendments to the Report, and we hereby ratify and confirm all that said attorneys and agents, or each of them, shall do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated as of the 21st day of March 2024.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities indicated as of the 20th day of March 2025.

-Signatures Title

-/s/ Andrew S. Howell President and Chief Executive Officer

-Andrew S. Howell (principal executive officer)

-/s/ Stephen J. Sponaugle Executive Vice President, Chief Financial Officer

-Stephen J. Sponaugle (principal financial officer)

-/s/ J. Christopher Bates Senior Vice President, Chief Accounting Officer

-J. Christopher Bates (principal accounting officer)

-/s/ J. Lynn Anderson Director (Chair)

-J. Lynn Anderson, Chair

-/s/ J. Wade Berry Director

-J. Wade Berry

-/s/ Brady T. Burt Director

-Brady T. Burt

-/s/ Greg W. Caudill Director

-Greg W. Caudill

-/s/ Kristin H. Darby Director

-Kristin H. Darby

-/s/ Lewis Diaz Director

-Lewis Diaz
+Signatures Title /s/ Andrew S. Howell President and Chief Executive Officer Andrew S. Howell (principal executive officer) /s/ Stephen J. Sponaugle Executive Vice President, Chief Financial Officer Stephen J. Sponaugle (principal financial officer) /s/ J. Christopher Bates Senior Vice President, Chief Accounting Officer J. Christopher Bates (principal accounting officer) /s/ J. Wade Berry J. Wade Berry Director /s/ Brady T. Burt Brady T. Burt Director /s/ Greg W. Caudill Greg W. Caudill Director /s/ Susan E. Collins Susan E. Collins Director /s/ Kristin H. Darby Director Kristin H. Darby /s/ Lewis Diaz Director Lewis Diaz

 /s/ Roy Molitor Ford, Jr. Director

-Roy Molitor Ford, Jr.
+Roy Molitor Ford, Jr. -

 /s/ Danny J. Herron Director

 Danny J. Herron

 /s/ Robert T. Lameier Director

 Robert T. Lameier

-/s/ Michael P. Pell Director
+/s/ Michael P. Pell Director (Vice Chair)

-Michael P. Pell
+Michael P. Pell, Vice Chair

 /s/ Kathleen A. Rogers Director

 Kathleen A. Rogers

 /s/ Leslie Scott Spivey Director

 Leslie Scott Spivey

 /s/ Steven E. Stivers Director

 Steven E. Stivers

-/s/ Nancy E. Uridil Director
+/s/ Nancy E. Uridil Director (Chair)

-Nancy E. Uridil
+Nancy E. Uridil, Chair

-/s/ James J. Vance Director (Vice Chair)
+/s/ James J. Vance Director

-James J. Vance, Vice Chair
+James J. Vance

 /s/ Jonathan D. Welty Director

 Jonathan D. Welty

-/s/ H. McCall Wilson, Jr. H. McCall Wilson, Jr. Director
+/s/ H. McCall Wilson, Jr. Director

+H. McCall Wilson, Jr.